 Having a compelling job description that shows the value proposition, projects, and why it’s exciting your join your startup is critical.

-2. Take the course on Finding a Cofounder and Build a Team.
+2. Check out extensive course on Finding a Cofounder and Build a Team.

-Once you have a solid description about the cofounder opportunity post your opportunity here and FoundersBeta job listing Facebook group here: https://www.facebook.com/groups/foundersbeta/.
+Once you have a solid description about the cofounder opportunity post your opportunity on FoundersBeta project listing.
 This is where I found my cofounder for my first startup.
 While navigating the startup ecosystem and trying to find a cofounder I saw an opportunity to connect entrepreneurs with resources and other startup people in the community.
 Initially, the group was few startup friends in my network and then it grew to a larger network.
 That is how FoundersBeta got started.
 There are more success stories coming out so be sure to give it a go.

 This really depends on who is your ideal cofounder.
 Is a none-technical or technical cofounder?
 Is there a specific target or industry you are targeting?
 After figuring this out you need to figure out which channels might be a good place to post.
 This can include groups on social networks and alumni groups.